vedant069/AI-driven-English-communication-assessment-system/README.md

 4. firebase

-5. user input: (STT, grammer and pronounciation, pace, and all )
+5. user input: (STT,, pace , and all )

-6. feedback ( graphs, tests, ui)
+6. feedback ( grammer and pronounciation, graphs, tests, ui)